De Havilland Canada DHC-1 Chipmunk: Civilian

 From the 1950s, the Chipmunk also became a popular civilian aircraft, used in various roles such as pilot training, aerobatics and even crop spraying.
-The majority of civilian aircraft are military surplus which not infrequently have been modernised.
-It is also a mechanically robust aircraft, so much so that numerous ex-RCAF Chipmunks have since remained operational for decades with private owners and operators around the world.
+The majority of civilian aircraft are military surplus which are typically modernised.
+It is a mechanically robust aircraft, so much so that numerous ex-RCAF Chipmunks have since remained operational for decades with private owners and operators around the world.
 By 2001, several hundred Chipmunks were reportedly operational in private service.
 It is familiarly known as the "Chippie".